jtompkins84/SubLimeCalendar/README.md

 SubLimeCalender is the result of a team project created for my Introduction to Object-Oriented Software Engineering course.
 It is a very basic Android calendar that includes features such as add/edit/view calendar events and to switch between day, week, month, year, and event-list views.

+The teams consisted of five people.
+The application was created using the Android Studio IDE.
+Team members had very little to no experience using the tools required for the project.

+## The Take Away

+A good Agile methodology was learned that can be applied to a wide range of projects and systems.
+Rapid design and development was practiced.
+Over all, we had exposure to methods that can be expanded and modified to fit a wide range of projects, and we were also taught how to create well formed UML diagrams to communicate design effectively.

 ## Motivation

 Everyone in the course was assigned the same project.
 Per course instructions, we were placed in a team of five people of the instructor's choosing.
 The course was designed to teach Agile design methodologies by lecture, class discussion, and then practice the use of these methodologies.